Santander Logo

 Banco de Santander Logo 1857-1949

-The history of the emblems of this financial institution is the evolution of the text because there are few graphic elements in it.
-The debut version uses the inscription “Banco de Santander,” made in Old English letters, where each symbol is like a work of calligraphic art.
-They have curls, forked legs, curly bends, large and small dots in their design.
-The inscription is located in an arched manner.
+The history of this financial institution’s emblems is reflected in the evolution of the text, as there are few graphic elements.
+The debut version uses the inscription “Banco de Santander,” set in Old English letters, in which each symbol resembles a work of calligraphic art.
+Their design includes swirls, fork-like legs, bends, and large and small dots.
+The inscription is arranged in an arc shape.

 1949 – 1971